TiagoGrosso/instagram-graph-api-lib/README.md

     });
     ```

-# What can this lib currently do
+# What can this lib currently do?

 As previously stated, this lib is in its early stages and, as such, only supports requests to a reduced number of resources on the Instagram Graph API.